 Step 3: Read the Fine Print

-If you want a really unique experience on your stay in Provence, I highly recommend renting a vacation home.
-You’ll feel more immersed in the local culture, and might even spend less than you would with a hotel.
+If you want a unique experience on your stay in Provence, I highly recommend renting a vacation home.
+You’ll feel more immersed in the local culture and might even spend less than you would with a hotel.

-American sites like HomeAway and AirBnB are great places to start, but once we got there, we found out that you can also search sites like Gîtes de France (a gîte, from what I gathered, is a vacation home).
-And because the French are still a bit behind from North America in their Internet presence, you can also find a place when you get there, if you dig that whole seat-of-your-pants flying thing.
+American sites like HomeAway and Airbnb are great places to start, but once we got there, we found out that you can also search sites like Gîtes de France (a gîte, from what I gathered, is a vacation home).
+And because France is still a bit behind North America in their Internet presence, you can also find a place when you get there, if you dig that whole seat-of-your-pants flying thing.
 When we arrived in Saorge, we saw many signs in windows for rentals that I never found online.

 Hi Susan, I fully agree with you about vacation rentals (as I run one myself and am a contributor to Perfectly Provence too) they are definitely the best way to experience a local area in my (not at all biased) opinion!!
 (Actually I’ve been staying in them long before I opened my own business, and way before all the online portals existed!)
 I just wanted to say that the strict cancellation policies are necessary for us small businesses.
 The money I earn from my “gite” is my income, it isn’t just pocket money, so if someone suddenly cancels I lose out big time.
 I’m not a hotel in a big town with passing traffic and likely to refill the room.
 In fact more likely than not I won’t get anyone else.
 But most owners will be open to a refund if they get a new booking, so it’s worth asking about that and remembering the side of the small business owner.

 Hi Phoebe!
 Thanks for your comment.
 Certainly I appreciate vacation rental owners being small business owners too!
 I aspire to own some myself soon.